December 5th, 2014 – March 8th, 2015

 By using the software package Cinema 4D, a tool designed to allow our biology to interact with virtuality, the artists in the exhibition Palpably Synthetic chronicle the art that can be generated inside our new digital horizon.
 Approaching concept from a variety of perspectives, all the artists in this exhibition share the common bond of venturing bravely into the hybrid universe of the digital mind; a future reality that will not be foreign, but that we will all recognize as home.

 Fernando Orellana, Associate Professor of Visual Arts, (Digital, Robotic, Interactive Art and Design), is the sponsoring faculty member, and the exhibition showcases student work from his 3D Computer Modeling course held this past fall.
-The show will include both 3D-rendered drawings and 3D-printed sculptures.
+The show will include 3D-rendered drawings, videos, and 3D-printed sculptures.

 Wednesday, January 7th, 2015